 Internet Use Policy

-In introducing the Internet as an information resource, the library’s goal is to enhance its existing collection in size and depth and as a public access agency, give opportunity to any citizen who wishes to participate in navigating the Internet.
-The library staff is happy to provide suggestions of websites for specific information needs, or to suggest other sources such as databases or interlibrary loan, when appropriate.
+In introducing the Internet as an information resource, the library's goal is to enhance its existing collection in size and depth and as a public access agency, give the opportunity to any citizen who wishes to participate in navigating the Internet.
+The library staff is happy to provide suggestions of websites for specific information needs or to suggest other sources such as databases or interlibrary loans, when appropriate.

 The freedom to access information is also a responsibility.
 The Internet enables the library to provide resources not available within the confines of its own collection.
 However, the Internet is an unregulated medium.
 The library staff cannot control information accessible through the Internet and is not responsible for its content or accuracy.
 Not all sources on the Internet provide accurate, complete, or valid information.

 Although we use a virus checker on the computers, it will not completely protect you from the chance of getting a virus.
-Software downloaded from the Internet may contain a virus and you need to have virus checking software in your computer.
-The Royse City Library is not responsible for damage to a patron’s disk or computer, for any loss of data, damage, or to liability that may occur from patron’s use of the library’s computers.
+Software downloaded from the Internet may contain a virus and you need to have virus-checking software in your computer.
+The Royse City Library is not responsible for damage to a patron's disk or computer, for any loss of data, damage, or liability that may occur from the patron's use of the library's computers.

 Users May Not